QinyanGong/MScRoboticsandComputationDissertation/Weekwise Diary/Week4.md

 &nbsp;
 ----------
 ###### Thursday
-> - Read the method of SuGaR
+> - Read the method and experiment parts of SuGaR
 ----------
 ###### Friday
 ----------